midstar/mediaweb/FAQ.md

 This will improve performance a lot the first time each folder is browsed.

+See [performance report](PERFORMANCE.md) for details about MediaWEB performance on different architectures.

 ## Why is swiping or zooming images lagging?

 By default the original images are opened in the viewer.
 If the images are large (typical 2 - 10 MB) low end platforms (such as mobile browsers) will have a hard time to make a smooth navigation / zooming.
 Also, it make take some time to download the images if the network bandwidth is limited.